Vanilla-OS/documentation/docs/vso/manpage.md

     --on-disconnect         execute the task on network disconnection --on-battery            execute the task on battery
-    --on-low-battery        execute the task on low battery (20%) --on-charge             execute the task on charge
-    --on-full-battery       execute the task on full battery --on-condition-command  execute the task on condition command --on-process            execute the task when a process came up
+    --on-low-battery        execute the task on low battery (20%) --on-charge             execute the task on battery charging --on-full-battery       execute the task on full battery --on-condition-command  execute the task on condition command --on-process            execute the task when a process comes up

 Examples:
     vso create-task -n "Battery fully charged" -d "notify at full charge" -c "notify-send 'Battery fully charged'" --on-full-battery